 As part of the Broadband Equity Access and Deployment (BEAD) program requirements, pursuant to Division F, Title I, Section 60102, Public Law 117-58, 135 Stat.
 429 of the Infrastructure Investment and Jobs Act, MIHI published the draft Initial Proposal Volume 1 for public comment on its website.
 The 34-day public comment period ran from September 27th, 2023, through October 31st, 2023.
 Throughout this time, interested parties were able to provide feedback and suggestions by submitting questions and comments electronically through the website.
-MIHI worked to raise awareness of the public comment opportunity by hosting a Partnership Roundtable meeting specifically focused on the contents of draft Initial Proposal Volume 1 and how to submit comments effectively, sending emails to all available MIHI distribution lists alerting recipients to the public comment opportunity, including the public comment opportunity in the MIHI newsletter, encouraging relevant membership organizations (e.g., the Michigan Association of Regions, Michigan Association of Counties, Michigan Townships Association, Michigan Municipal League, et al) to promote the public comment opportunity to their members, and issuing a press release about the public comment public comment public comment opportunity.
+MIHI worked to raise awareness of the public comment opportunity by hosting a Partnership Roundtable meeting specifically focused on the contents of draft Initial Proposal Volume 1 and how to submit comments effectively, sending emails to all available MIHI distribution lists alerting recipients to the public comment opportunity, including the public comment opportunity in the MIHI newsletter, encouraging relevant membership organizations (e.g., the Michigan Association of Regions, Michigan Association of Counties, Michigan Townships Association, Michigan Municipal League, et all to promote the public comment opportunity to their members, and issuing a press release about the public comment period that was picked up by several news outlets.